Mumps is caused by the mumps virus. It spreads through direct contact with saliva or ‘droplets’ from sneezing and coughing.

 These symptoms are followed by swelling of one of the salivary glands.
 The swelling starts in front of the ear and spreads under the jaw.
 Sometimes swelling happens in both salivary glands, so both sides of the face get swollen.
 Because of the swelling, it might be painful when your child chews or swallows.

 Boys with mumps can sometimes get swelling and pain in their testicles.
 This usually doesn’t cause problems with future fertility.

 Children with mumps are infectious for a week after symptoms show.

 Does your child need to see a doctor about mumps?

 Yes.
 You should take your child to the GP if:

 - you think your child has mumps

-- your son has mumps and develops a swollen, tender testicle
+- your son has mumps and develops swollen, tender testicles

-- your child has mumps and complains of a severe headache, becomes drowsy, starts vomiting and can’t stand bright light.
+- your child has mumps and complains of a severe headache, becomes drowsy, starts vomiting or can’t stand bright light.

-Some parents are concerned that the MMR vaccine is associated with an increased risk of autism spectrum disorder (ASD), but no link has been found.
-If you have any concerns, you can discuss them with your doctor.
+Some parents are worried that the MMR vaccine is associated with an increased risk of autism spectrum disorder (ASD).
+There’s no scientific evidence that vaccines are linked to the development of ASD.
+If you have any concerns about the MMR vaccine, it’s a good idea to discuss them with your GP.